 The NLCB remains committed to the funding of clinical practice guidelines that offer value and enhance both the safety and effectiveness of chiropractic in order to benefit the residents of Newfoundland and Labrador.
-Progress continues on updating guidelines and the CCGI Opinion Leader Program continues to grow with the inclusion of best practice collaborators into the program now.
-The NLCB continues to endorse the CCGI Evidence Informed Practice Statement which reads, "Canadian chiropractors adopt evidence-informed practice principles to guide clinical decision making by integrating their clinical expertise, patient's preferences and values, and the best available scientific evidence".
-The NLCB is committed to continuing to support the CCGI with a contribution in 2016 of \$50 per licensed chiropractor.
+In 2017 The NLCB committed to continuing to support the CCGI with a contribution of \$50 per licensed chiropractor.
 Future contributions will be reviewed on an annual basis.

-Council on Chiropractic Education
+Council on Chiropractic Education (CCE)